Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 \end{enumerate} \end{definition}

 $\hat{A}$-genus is sometimes referred to as the Dirac-genus in physics\cite{bertlmann2000anomalies}.
 The first several terms of $\hat{A}$-genus in manifold $M$ is provided such that:

 where $p_j(M)$ is the $j^\textrm{th}$ Pontrjagin class in an even-dimensional manifold $M$.
-The first three terms can appear for the four-dimensional space.
+The first three terms may appear for the four-dimensional space.

-\paragraph{\textbf{Spin manifold:}} Suppose a spin structure is defined globally in $n$-dimensional smooth and oriented manifold $M$, where $n$ is even integer.
+\paragraph{\textbf{Spin manifold:}} Suppose a spin structure is defined in $n$-dimensional smooth and oriented manifold $M$, where $n$ is even integer.
 It is denoted by $Spin(M)$ and Clifford algebra of $Spin(M)$ is denoted as $\Cl(M)$.
-Manifold $M$ is lifted to a spin manifold owing to Clifford module $\S:=\Cl(M)\otimes\C$, and spinor group is doubly covering $M$ and induces spinor bundle such that $\left(\S,\pi_\Sp,M, Spin(M)\right)$.
+Manifold $M$ is lifted to a spin manifold owing to Clifford module $\S:=\Cl(M)\otimes\C$, and spinor group is doubly covering $M$ and induces spinor bundle of $\left(\S,\pi_\Sp,M, Spin(M)\right)$.
 Clifford algebra is introduced in base manifold $M$: A representation of $\Cl(M)$ is denoted as $\gamma_\Sp^a$ $(a=0,\cdots,n-1)$ yielding

 where ${\bm{1}}_\Sp$ is a unit Clifford algebra, and $\times_\Sp$ represents Clifford product.
 Hereafter.
-Clifford product $\times_\Sp$ is omitted for the simplicity.
+Clifford product $\times_\Sp$ is omitted for simplicity.
 Although each component can be set as Hermitian self-conjugate or anti-self-conjugate, all of them cannot be set entirely self-conjugate nor anti-self-conjugate, when manifold $M$ is non-compact.
-A representation such that
+This study utilizes a representation such that

-is exploited in this study.
 We note that a relation $(\gamma_\Sp^a)^\dagger=\gamma_\Sp^0\gamma_\Sp^a\gamma_\Sp^0$ follows from (\ref{cf1}) and (\ref{cf2}) for any $a{\leq}n-1$.
-Representation \textrm{(\ref{cf2})} is always possible independent of the chosen basis.
-The chiral and projection operators are defined, respectively, as
+Representation \textrm{(\ref{cf2})} is always possible independent from the chosen basis.
+The chiral operator and the projection operator are defined, respectively, as

-they are independent of chosen basis owing to their definition.
-The chiral operator satisfies relations such that:
+they are independent from chosen basis owing to their definition.
+The chiral operator fulfils relations:

 for any $a{\leq}n-1$.

 \paragraph{\textbf{Index theorem:}} The elliptic-type Dirac-operator in a compact space has an analytic index equivalent to the topological index owing to the Atiyah-- Singer theorem.
 We introduce the index of the Dirac operator as follows: Suppose $\D:(M,\S)\rightarrow(M,\S)$ is a self-adjoint Dirac operator.
 Clifford algebra $\gamma_\Sp^a$ induces a $\Z_2$-grading space in the spinor module as $\S=\S^+\oplus\S^-$ owing the chiral operator $\Gamma_\Sp$ such that: